Your Staff Resources

-Front Desk Coordinators at our Housing Front Desks are here to assist you with all aspects of your campus life.
+Front Desk Supervisors at our Housing Front Desks are here to assist you with all aspects of your campus life.
 Don’t hesitate to call on them whenever you need a hand with:

 - Check-in and check-out